Udinanon/LOVR_Experiments/Notes.md

 ## Theater

 the basic is load a local pnh and place on some 3d box
+    harder than it seemed, cubemaps needed shaders, i don0t even know about non cubes also cubemaps need identically sized imagaes so we need to generate the texture dnaically but the tools are limited i think i can do it but it's much more convolluted than i expected i hope it's mostly growth pains and tech debt not by design

+using shaders right now is a pain, using canvases we don't need them Canvases can render 3d things in a different place, project them onside the canvas and display as a  texture.
+Neat using graphics.fill we can also just push a Image inside. this image is streched we could use a blank Image, paste our content, fill tyhe canvas woith it and use that maybe

 I want to then test some basics in moving the box around, maybe the pointer library could be useful